-Sweden is preparing to send a brochure to 4.7 million households warning them for the first time in more than half a century of what they should do in the event of a war.
-The booklet will deal with issues such as how members of the public can take part in “total defence” during a war and how to secure basic needs such as water, food and heating.
+Sweden has sent a brochure to 4.7 million households warning them for the first time in more than half a century of what they should do in the event of a war.
+The booklet says how members of the public can take part in ‘total defence’ during a war and how to secure basic needs such as water, food and heating.
 It will also cover other threats such as cyber attacks, terrorism and climate change, with its publication coming as debate intensifies in Sweden about defence and security issues, the threat from Russia and whether the country should join NATO.

 “All of society needs to be prepared for conflict, not just the military.
 We haven’t been using such words as “total defence” or “high alert” for 25-30 years or more, so the knowledge among citizens is very low,” said Christina Andersson, leader of the project at the Swedish civil contingencies agency.